uminskib/Forecasting-exchange-rates-and-cryptocurrency-prices/README.md

 The structure of the project is as follows:
 - First file: AR(F)IMA_modelling.R:
-1. Preparation data
+1. Preparation data.
-2. Analysis of long memory
+2. Analysis of long memory.
-3. ARIMA and ARFIMA forecasting
+3. ARIMA and ARFIMA forecasting.
 - Second file: RNN_LSTM_GRU-MinMaxScaler.ipynb:
-1. Environment and data
+1. Environment and data.
-2. Prepare machine learning pipeline functions - Simple RNN, LSTM, GRU
+2. Prepare machine learning pipeline functions - Simple RNN, LSTM, GRU.
-3. Estimation models - Simple RNN, LSTM, GRU
+3. Estimation models - Simple RNN, LSTM, GRU.
-4. Evaluation - RMSE and MAPE
+4. Evaluation - RMSE and MAPE.
-5. Diebold-Mariano test
+5. Diebold-Mariano test.
-6. Summary
+6. Summary.

 In the repository are:
-* Folder data - contain data from Stooq with cryptocurrency prices and exchange rates
+* Folder data - contain data from Stooq with cryptocurrency prices and exchange rates.
 * Folder Forecasting_result - contain selected best models and foreacsting result for each model for each currency.
 * AR(F)IMA_modelling.R - first file contains data preparation, analysis of long memory and ARIMA, ARFIMA modelling.
 * RNN_LSTM_GRU-MinMaxScaler.ipynb - second file with RNN, LSTM and GRU modelling.
 * dm_test.py - third file in which Diebold-Mariano test function is keeped.

-The whole project was carried out in June 2022 as research for a master's thesis entitled "Forecasting the rates of cryptocurrencies and classic currencies using long memory targeting methods."
+The whole project was carried out in June 2022 as research for a master's thesis entitled "Forecasting the rates of cryptocurrencies and classic currencies using long memory targeting methods".

 Note:
 Some deep learning models take quite a long time to train.